The Schoerke Foundation is a qualified tax exempt organization in the United States under Section 501( c ) ( 3 ) of the IRS Code.

 • provide scholarships to deserving Heritage graduates to attend secondary school

 • raise capital support for needed infrastructure, like buildings and buses

 • offer grants to American students to travel to Ghana to teach, experience the culture and help others.

 The Foundation’s longer term vision is help spread the best educational practices and success of the Heritage Academy to other schools in Ghana.
 However, our primary focus for the foreseeable future is to help Heritage continue to improve and expand its programs, stabilize financially, and eventually achieve self-sufficiency.

-In June, 2010, the Foundation received a very generous and extraordinary restricted gift for Heritage Academy to establish a secondary school.
-The gift specifically allows Heritage to build a classroom building to accommodate approximately 100 secondary school students.
-This is truly a watershed event, because it will allow Heritage to apply its progressive educational philosophy, and its “Knowledge and Integrity” value structure directly from pre-K through secondary school.
-The first secondary classes are planned to begin in the Fall of 2011.
+In 2010, the Foundation received a generous gift for Heritage Academy to establish a secondary school.
+The gift specifically allowed Heritage to build a classroom building to accommodate approximately 100 students.
+This was truly a watershed event, because it allowed Heritage to apply its progressive educational philosophy, and its “Knowledge and Integrity” value structure directly from pre-K through high school.